 The wake-view pool is at the back of the ship.
 It’s smaller and much less crowded.
 It’s a great place to relax and had gorgeous views across the sea/port.
 There’s also a bar right beside it for those poolside cocktails.

 There is an adults only area called the Retreat with a pool and a couple of hot tubs at the front of the ship on deck 17.
 Of course, there is also a bar.
 This is a great spot if you want a more chilled out atmosphere.

 Lotus Spa and The Sanctuary

 The Lotus spa on board the Sky Princess is THE place to be if you love a bit of pampering.
 You can find it on the 5th deck just off the main piazza.
 During my time on board I had a hot stone massage and it felt like I was floating back to my cabin afterwards.

 The Sky Princess has the largest thermal suite in the Princess Cruises fleet at the moment.
 The Enclave features a hydro-therapy pool, heated stone beds, water beds, a hammam, a caldarium and a laconium.
-Unfortunately I didn’t get a catch to spend much time in there, but I did pop my head in for a quick look and it looked great.
+Unfortunately I didn’t get to spend much time in there, but I did pop my head in for a quick look and it looked great.

 On deck 18, at the front of the ship, you can book a slot to visit the adults-only Sanctuary.
 This area has eight shaded cabanas with TVs, sun loungers, comfy seating areas, a hot tub and the most spectacular views out across the ocean.
 You can also order food and drinks into the Sanctuary.
 Prices start from $20 for a half day visit.